Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 1. An Azure DevOps organization and project
 1. An Azure DevOps artifacts feed
-   > Note: The default feed name is `ResourceModules` as configured in the [`settings.yml`](https://github.com/Azure/ResourceModules/blob/main/settings.yml) file's variable `vstsFeedName`.
+   > Note: The default feed name is `carml-modules` as configured in the [`settings.yml`](https://github.com/Azure/ResourceModules/blob/main/settings.yml) file's variable `vstsFeedName`.
 Update the value here if you want to use a different name, but make sure it matches the name of the artifact feed created in Azure DevOps.
 1. An Azure DevOps project to host the artifact feed
    > Note: There are a couple options to consider when setting up an Azure Artifact feed.
 For example, organization-scoped feeds vs project-scoped feeds.
 Please see what option suits your needs by reviewing the [feeds](https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops) document first.
 1. If you chose the feed to be project-scoped, you will need the Project Build Service account to have `Contributor` access to publish to the Azure Artifacts feed.
 To set this, follow the [Pipeline permission](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#pipelines-permissions) steps.